JamesTurnerGit/password_generation/readme.md

 I've packed the generate_password method into a module, and renamed it to match ruby conventions.
 This gave me a sensible place to store constants without poluting the global namespace or writing them directly inside the method.

-I've added defaults to make it a less clunky password generation tool, length 8 and all chars will be used.
+I've added defaults to make it a less clunky password generation tool, it now generates a password of length 8 using all the available options.